Backflow Preventer Testing

 Many people have devices called backflow preventers in their homes and businesses.
-These tools allow water to flow in one direction, but prevents it from flowing in the opposite direction, preventing non-potable water from entering potable water lines.
+These tools allow water to flow in one direction, but prevent it from flowing in the opposite direction, preventing non-potable water from entering potable water lines.
 Local governments and water authorities mandate annual testing of these backflow prevention devices to make sure they work.
 However, getting licensed to do backflow testing is extensive and costly, so not many plumbers go through with it.
 That’s where Summers & Zim’s comes in.

 Summers & Zim’s is a certified backflow tester, providing backflow testing in PA.
 We can provide all the details you need to know about backflow and backflow prevention.